Warnham: Warnham Court

 The park grounds were laid out from the early 1830s, developed in the mid- and late 19th century by the landscape designer Henry, and later with a pinetum by Harry J. Veitch.
 Extended with a wild garden in the early 20th century, the gardens are surrounded by a 19th-century park.

 Field Place

 The early 19th-century poet and Romanticist Percy Bysshe Shelley, husband of Mary Shelley was born at Grade I listed Field Place, a broad-fronted country house set on an estate/working farm, and was baptised there in 1792.
-As a child he rode every day for lessons with Reverend Edwards, Warnham's vicar and was visited by his cousin Thomas Medwin.

-Localities
+A cousin was Thomas Medwin.

 Kingsfold

 Kingsfold is the northern settlement on the A24 and Marches Road 2.8 mi north of Horsham.
 The village lies close to the Surrey border just south of site of the medieval Shiremark Mill, also known as Capel Mill and Kingsfold Mill which is 20 metres north of the border in Capel.
 The village has one pub, The Owl.

+A tune entitled 'Kingsfold' was adapted from a folk song by Ralph Vaughan Williams for the hymn 'I heard the voice of Jesus say' by Horatius Bonar.